simeonqs/Using_relative_brain_size_as_predictor_variable-_serious_pitfalls_and_solutions/README.md

 - supplemental models/sem_vague.stan: Stan code for the structural equation model of Case II with vague priors

 - .gitignore: file that tells Git which files should not be tracked
-- On_the_use_of_relative_brain_size.Rproj: R project file, if code is opened from this project the working directory is set automatically
+- Using_relative_brain_size_as_predictor_variable-_serious_pitfalls_and_solutions.Rproj: R project file, if code is opened from this project the working directory is set automatically
 - README.md: markdown file with all information for this repository
 - bibliography.bib: BibTex file with all references
 - manuscript.Rmd: Rmarkdown file to compile the manuscript, including generating data and results, includes the Appendix with supplemental methods and results